 Security services are provided by Polimoda; FIT does not have its own security department in Florence.
-The campuses are gated with Polimoda electronic badge and/or check-in with staff at the front desk/reception area required to enter the premises.
-Premises, including all building doors and main gates, are locked after hours with alarm settings.
+The campuses are gated and, in order to enter the premises, visitors must show a Polimoda electronic badge and/or check in with staff at the front desk/reception area.
+The campus premises, including all building doors and main gates, are locked after hours with alarm settings.
 Phones are available in all classrooms and office spaces.
 Designated Polimoda front desk personnel in each location and additional Polimoda personnel are trained and assigned to handle health-related incidents (CPR, etc.) and minor on-campus emergencies, and to follow response protocols to serious incidents (fire, earthquake, etc.).

-Programming on safety while traveling abroad and studying in the Florence program is provided both in mandatory pre-departure orientation and in orientation in Florence each semester.
+Student programming on safety while traveling abroad and studying in the Florence program is provided both in a mandatory pre-departure orientation and in orientation in Florence each semester.
 This programming includes:

-- Information from a local police sergeant session in Florence on safety and security in Florence, as well as laws regarding drugs, alcohol, and other crimes - Information on medical issues, hospitals, doctors, and insurance abroad - Distribution of information on: enrollment in the U.S. State Department's Smart Traveler Enrollment Program (STEP); assistance for American victims of crime overseas via the U.S. State Department and local consulate; contact information for the local U.S. consulate; 24-hour emergency contact information for the FIT in Florence office; and instructions on how to use the resources of UHC, FIT's mandatory insurance for study abroad - Distribution of a wallet emergency card with emergency numbers (police, ambulance, resident director, and FIT in Florence emergency numbers, etc.) with Florence office and Polimoda contact, nearest hospital and police addresses, and, if on an academic trip outside of Florence, the hotel address/phone and cell phones of traveling professors or staff.
-For all academic trips, a handout is distributed with all city emergency information and instructions on what to do in case of emergency.
+- Information from a local police sergeant session in Florence on safety and security in Florence, as well as laws regarding drugs, alcohol, and other crimes - Information on medical issues, hospitals, doctors, and health insurance abroad - Distribution of information on: enrollment in the US State Department's Smart Traveler Enrollment Program (STEP); assistance for American victims of crime overseas via the US State Department and local consulate; contact information for the local US consulate; 24-hour emergency contact information for the FIT in Florence office; and instructions on how to use the resources of United Healthcare (UHC), FIT's mandatory health insurance for students studying abroad - Distribution of a wallet emergency card with emergency numbers (police, ambulance, resident director, and FIT in Florence emergency numbers, etc.) with Florence office and Polimoda contacts, nearest hospital and police addresses, and, if on an academic trip outside of Florence, the hotel address/phone and cell phones of traveling professors and/or staff.
+For all academic trips, a handout is distributed with all city emergency information and instructions on what to do in case of emergency